qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 This session repository offers the `create` and the `all` functions to the domain.

 - `create` receives a `NewSession` object, transforms this to the API data format, and POSTs this to a backend URL.
-We use our own wrapper around the [axios](https://github.com/axios/axios) library for this, so that we can encapsulate repeated boilerplate.
+We created a wrapper around the [axios](https://github.com/axios/axios) library to encapsulate repeated boilerplate.
+The `doPost` function also provides error handling.
 - `all` performs a GET on a backend API; it receives JSON containing an array of diagnostic session data, which is mapped to DiagnosticSessionSummary objects with the `_toDiagnosticSessionSummary` function

-Here is an excerpt of its' adapter integration test:
+Here is an excerpt of its adapter integration test:

 ```javascript
 describe('The API based session repository', () => {